regulator75/ferrite-os/README.md

 3. Create LibC to fill in the gaps
 4. Real work begins.

-## Building
+## Running
-1. Check out this repo
-2. Run qemu-system-x86_64 -fda obj/os.bin   (The -fda trick is apparantly a workaround as hightlighted in https://github.com/cfenollosa/os-tutorial/tree/master/07-bootsector-disk)
+1. Run qemu-system-x86_64 -fda obj/os.bin   (The -fda trick is apparantly a workaround as hightlighted in https://github.com/cfenollosa/os-tutorial/tree/master/07-bootsector-disk)

 ## Method for building V8
 - Script checks out V8